-(d) Filing.
+(c) Filing.

-- (1) Required Filings; Certificate of Service.
-Any paper after the complaint that is required to be served-together with a certificate of service-must be filed within a reasonable time after service.
-But disclosures under Rule 26(a)(1) or (2) and the following discovery requests and responses must not be filed until they are used in the proceeding or the court orders filing: depositions, interrogatories, requests for documents or tangible things or to permit entry onto land, and requests for admission.
-A notice of discovery proceedings may be filed concurrently with service of discovery papers to demonstrate substantial and bona fide action of record to avoid dismissal for lack of prosecution. - (2) How Filing Is Made-In General.
-A paper is filed by delivering it:
+(1) Required Filings; Certificate of Service.
+Any document after the initial pleading that is required to be served--together with a certificate of service--must be filed within a reasonable time after service.
+But disclosures under Rule 26(a)(1) or (2) and the following discovery requests and responses must not be filed until they are used in the proceeding or the chancery court orders filing: depositions, interrogatories, requests for documents or tangible things or to permit entry onto land, and requests for admission.
+A notice of discovery proceedings may be filed concurrently with service of discovery papers to demonstrate substantial and bona fide action of record to avoid dismissal for lack of prosecution.

+(2) How Filing Is Made--In General.
+A document is filed by: